d-carrigg/BinWips/ReadMe.md

 You can always override the name of the generated program with the `-OutFile` parameter.

-> :spiral_notepad: By default BinWips compiles to the platform and architecture of the machine it is run on.
+> :spiral_notepad: By default, BinWips compiles to the platform and architecture of the machine it is run on.
 You can override this behavior with the `-Platform` and `-Architecture` parameters.
 See the [Parameters](#parameters) section for more information.

-When generating a program from a script file, the script file can take parameters as well, if you pass in multiple script files, the program parameters are generated from the first script file.
+When generating a program from a script file, the script file can take parameters as well.
+If you pass in multiple script files, the program parameters are generated from the first script file.

-Parameter validation works, tab completion does not.
+Parameter validation works, but tab completion does not.
 BinWips automatically adds support for getting help on the generated program by using `.\PSBinary.exe help`.

 ```text
 NAME